herttaleinonen/Dynamic_visual_environments/README.md

 ```
 python3 main.py
 ```
-By default, this commands runs parameter fitting, model simulations and saccade predictions.
+By default, this command runs parameter fitting, model simulations and saccade predictions.

 To recreate model vs. human figures and analyses, run
 ```